azurermtemplates/azurermtemplates/elasticsearch-on-windows/README.md

 It will use provision the resources and then on each VM it will run a powershell script that does the following:

+1. Format the provisioned data disk.
-1. Download and install the jdk - this will have to be from a location you place it.
+2. Download and install the jdk - this will have to be from a location you place it.
-2. Download and install ElasticSearch
+3. Download and install ElasticSearch
-3. Install the head plugin to make it easier to visualise the cluster
+4. Install the head plugin to make it easier to visualise the cluster
-4. Modify the ElasticSearch config to set up the cluster so all the nodes can talk to each other.
+5. Modify the ElasticSearch config to set up the cluster so all the nodes can talk to each other.
-5. Modify each node VM firewall to allow the right ports.
+6. Modify each node VM firewall to allow the right ports.

 Below are the parameters that the template expects